A body corporate must have a committee. The committee is responsible for the day-to-day running of the body corporate.

 - Standard Module elections

 - Accommodation Module elections

 Once the committee has been elected the body corporate must keep the same number of members for the rest of the year.
 The body corporate cannot increase or decrease the number of people on the committee until the next annual general meeting.

-If a committee member leaves their position for any reason (called a casual vacancy) the vacant position may be filled by the committee or at an extraordinary general meeting.
+If a committee member leaves their position for any reason (making a casual vacancy) the vacant position may be filled by the committee or at an extraordinary general meeting.

 If not all positions on the committee are filled at the annual general meeting, the body corporate may need to hold an extraordinary general meeting to fill the remaining positions.
 If the body corporate is unable to fill at least 3 committee positions, or if not all executive positions are filled, the body corporate can choose to engage a body corporate manager to act as the committee.
 This would require a special resolution at the same extraordinary general meeting.

 - non-voting members.